-The perfect home smoothie is all about your own taste and style.
+Now that you know how to make smoothies, you can rely on your own taste and style.
 Experiment.
 What's the worst that can happen?
 You get to eat your results!
 You'll discover which fruits and vegetables go well together.
-Hint: look for flavors and textures which complement each other.
+Look for flavors and textures which complement each other.
+There's a wealth of fruits, vegetables, and herbs to enhance the basic yogurt-ice-banana combination.

 How do we rate smoothies?